 Christophina worked in the Sizanani Production Team for many years after she completed her training.
 The production team was closed down at the end of 2005.
 She was able to secure the orders for the John Wesley School tunics that the girls wear as part of their uniform for a few years, before taking on other work that she does from home.

 Completed her training in 1998 and was fortunate to get a job with a couple of ladies who did home decor.
 She worked with them for many years (as did some other Sizanani students).
 Eventually the Company closed down and Purity found another job in a factory up in the Waterfall area.
 However, this job also didn’t last for long and she is currently sewing children’s hats.

 Our top student from 2010, is making a name for herself in the area that she lives in.
 Her husband is a pastor of a large church in the area, and Senzani has been able to get orders from many of her congregation members for outfits for events as well as for attending church!
-Senzani has also hosted her niece from northern Zululand for the last 2 years, enabling Khululiwe to attend training at Sizanani too.
-Khululiwe will be graduating at the end of 2012.
+Senzani also hosted her niece from northern Zululand for 2 years, enabling Khululiwe to attend training at Sizanani too.
+Khululiwe graduated at the end of 2012.

 Also completed training at the end of 2011 lives in an area that does not have a clothing designer.
 This has meant that she has been very busy making up formal wear for people in the area who are attending weddings or funerals.
 She has had to be very creative in designing outfits for her customers so that everyone has a different design from each other.
 It would be awful for two people to go to the same event in similar styles of clothing!

 We have recently heard from some past students who completed their training some time ago, and who are doing sewing orders for people in their community.
 The one lady, whose husband has been out of work for some time, sews things that she gets her husband to take and sell at pension queues both locally and in the Eastern Cape.
 Another lady furthered her training at Marianhill Monastery and now makes a lot of the liturgical garments, etc., that various church denominations require.